jrodea7/SoftwareEngineering-Cybercommons-/Testing.md

 cybercommons_cybercom_celery_1
 If theses are all running smooth when we run [docker-compose up -d] we know the Django Rest Framework API has been setup correctly

+System test in-dpeth:
+[Put what you had here tony]

 ## Acceptance tests
 For acceptance tests we ensure that the configured API correctly runs http://localhost:8080 on the local host